9.3 NOISE AT WORK

 In addition, there is a general duty to reduce the risk of hearing damage to the lowest level that is reasonably practicable, whatever the noise level.

-• Identify, with assistance from the Health and Safety Team those employees likely to be exposed to noise levels at or above the Lower Action Value of 80 dB (A).
+• Identify, with assistance from the Health and Safety Team and in collaboration with affected employees, those who are likely to be exposed to noise levels at or above the Lower Action Value of 80dB(A).

-• Where there is a possibility that the Lower Action Value may be reached, arrange for a formal noise assessment to take place.
+• Where there is a possibility that the Lower Action Value may be reached, arrange for a formal noise assessment to take place to confirm the actual exposure to people.

-• Based on the findings of the noise assessment introduce control measures which will comply with the Regulations, e.g. information, training, reducing noise at source,
+• Based on the findings of the noise assessment and risk assessment introduce control measures which will comply with the Noise Regulations, e.g.

-• Put the assessment and control measures in writing and make available to all employees who are exposed.
+• Put the risk assessment and control measures in writing and make it available to all employees who are exposed, ensuring ‘read and understood’ signatures are recorded.

 • Review noise assessments and the precautions adopted regularly to ensure they are still appropriate and adequate.